 When do I need a film permit?

-- Use models, sets or props that are not part of the site’s natural or cultural resources or administrative facilities (Portrait subjects such as wedding parties or high school graduates are not considered models.); or
+- use models, sets or props that are not part of the site’s natural or cultural resources or administrative facilities (Portrait subjects such as wedding parties or high school graduates are not considered models.); or

 - would take place where members of the public are generally not allowed; or

-- There is likelihood of resource damage or public health and safety risks that cannot be mitigated;
+- there is likelihood of resource damage or public health and safety risks that cannot be mitigated, or

-- There would be an unreasonable disruption of the public’s use and enjoyment of the site (beyond short-term interruption); or
+- there would be an unreasonable disruption of the public’s use and enjoyment of the site (beyond short-term interruption).